samsung-cnct/kraken-lib/Documentation/security/README.md

 Need another channel for passing it from given services to each VM instances.

 And to find/set dex'services configuration like issuer URL.
-From now K2 just assume that it is located under 'values.Dex.Issuer' The path is hard coded under kraken.config.
+From now Kraken just assumes that it is located under 'values.Dex.Issuer' The path is hard coded under kraken.config.
 Should be changed.

 2. Ingress